danintel/sawtooth-faq/glossary.rst

     TF that implements on-chain smart contracts with the WebAssembly VM.
 For more information, see Sabre RFC at https://github.com/hyperledger/sawtooth-rfcs/blob/master/text/0007-wasm-smart-contracts.md
 Sawtooth
-    Hyperledger Sawtooth is a modular enterprise blockchain platform for building, deploying, and running distributed ledgers Solidity
+    Hyperledger Sawtooth is a modular enterprise blockchain platform for building, deploying, and running distributed ledgers Seed Nodes
+    Initial hard-coded set of peers a node knows about.
+Quickly expands with the Gossip algorithm to all the nodes in a network
+Solidity
     A contract-oriented programming language used to implement smart contracts.
 Compiles into Ethereum VM code and is supported by Seth
 Stale block